-Prof. Krasner teaches undergraduate and graduate courses in programming, data structures, OOA/OOD, database engineering, software design, agile methods, software process improvement and software system measurement & metrics.
+Herb Krasner is an Retired Senior Lecturer in the Department of Electrical and Computer Engineering at the University of Texas at Austin.
+Until recently, he taught ECE undergraduate and graduate classes in Java, C and C++ programming, data structures, OOA/OOD, database engineering, software design, agile methods, software process improvement and software system measurement & metrics.

 Prof. Krasner is engaged in a multiyear research program focused on Modeling and Forecasting of the Cost of Software Quality (CoSQ).He is also known for his work on modeling the cost/benefits of software quality and reporting the ROI data for software process improvement programs, as well as, the reported results from the empirical studies of professional programmers.
 He has published over 55 papers, articles and book sections, and has spoken at many professional conferences and meetings.

 Prof. Krasner is the Principle Investigator and Program Manager of the IV&V Evaluation Services Project where he serves as principal investigator, project manager, review team leader, situation analyst, methodology creator and lead report writer, for this project where he is in charge of managing and performing this multi-year, multi-million dollar project providing IV&V services to the State of Texas OAG Child Services Division.
 This involves performing in-depth reviews of this large, complex IT program that is creating the new system to support OAG’s mission for performing Child Support and Enforcement activities.
 IV&V ensures that their new system development initiative produces the right Child Support and Enforcement system, and that it is engineered in the right way.